***THESE STATEMENTS HAVE NOT BEEN APPROVED OR REGULATED BY THE FDA. WE ARE NOT DOCTORS, THEREFORE ALWAYS CONSULT WITH YOUR DOCTOR FIRST.

 Here’s the quickie…

-Chinese garlic is often grown in sewage water and human sewage is specifically used as an inexpensive fertilizer.
+Imported garlic is often grown in sewage water and human sewage is specifically used as an inexpensive fertilizer.
 It is then sprayed with chemicals to prevent sprouting, bleached with chlorine to make it look white, and, by law, fumigated with methyl bromide, according to Henry Bell of the Australian Garlic Industry Association.
 High doses of methyl bromide can cause respiratory and central nervous system damage.
 According to the UN, it’s 60 times more dangerous than chlorine.

 *This applies not only to raw garlic, but also to garlic powder and garlic oil.